 BPA, MFA (Directing)

-Jessica Arthur is a theatre director who is based on both Wurundjeri land (Naarm/Melbourne) and Gadigal land (Sydney).
+Jessica Arthur is a director and dramaturg who is based on both Wurundjeri land (Naarm/Melbourne) and Gadigal land (Sydney).
 Jess works in an open and devised manner, experimenting with form and audience perception.

 Jess was Sydney Theatre Company's Richard Wherrett Fellow in 2017, Directing Associate in 2018 and Resident Director from 2019-2022.
 She was also co-founder of theatre company The Anchor along with Katie Cawthorne and Laura Lethlean.

 MFA (Directing), National Institute of Dramatic Art (NIDA) 2014/2015